Dqueen1223/RecordAssist-Api/README.md

 Testing is done on each encounter and patient endpoint, to run all tests open test explorer and click 'run all tests'

 #### Swagger
-To run swagger run the API and run with this link http://localhost:8085/index.html if this link does not work make sure localhost is the same port as your API.
+To run swagger run the API and run with this link http://localhost:8085/index.html if this link does not work make sure localhost is the same port as your API